-The trophy is awarded to the young sailor who has most successfully sailed a classic wooden dingly during the Regatta, or if there is no entries over the Summer period.
+The trophy is awarded to the young sailor who has most successfully sailed a classic wooden dinghy during the Regatta.

-The awarding of this trophy is determined by the Commodore of the South Gippsland Yacht Club in consultation with the Inverloch Rotary Club.
+Awarding and presentation of this trophy is by the Inverloch Rotary Club in consultation with the Commodore of the South Gippsland Yacht Club.